facebook/react/docs/docs/tutorial.md

 });

 React.render(
-  <CommentBox url="comments.json" pollInterval={2000} />,
+  <CommentBox url="/api/comments" pollInterval={2000} />,
   document.getElementById('content')
 );

 ```

 All we have done here is move the AJAX call to a separate method and call it when the component is first loaded and every 2 seconds after that.
-Try running this in your browser and changing the `comments.json` file; within 2 seconds, the changes will show!
+Try running this in your browser and changing the `comments.json` file (in the same directory as your server); within 2 seconds, the changes will show!

 ### Adding new comments